-(a) 5 v 5
+- (a) 5 v 5

 - 2 x Forwards.
-Can only move in the Forward or Centre zones - o Only the designated forwards can score - 2 x Defenders can only move in the Centre and Back zones - 1 x Centre can move in all zones
+Can only move in the Forward or Centre zones

+- o Only the designated forwards can score

+- 2 x Defenders can only move in the Centre and Back zones

+- 1 x Centre can move in all zones

-(b) 4 v 4
+- (b) 4 v 4

 - 1 x Forwards.
 Can only move in the Forward or Centre zones

 - o Designated forward and centre can score

 - 2 x Defenders can only move in the Centre and Back zones

 - 1 x Centre can move in all zones

 - o Designated forward and centre can score

-- (c) 3 v 3

 - 1 x Forwards.
 Can only move in the Forward or Centre zones

 - o Designated forward and centre can score

 - 1 x Defenders can only move in the Centre and Back zones

 - 1 x Centre can move in all zones

 - o Designated forward and centre can score

-21. On Field Participants
+22. On Field Participants

-- (a) A game should be played 5 players v 5 players, which is the maximum numbers of players on the court at one time. - (b) The minimum to constitute a game is 3 v 3.
-Teams unable to meet these numbers will result in a forfeit. - (c) Regardless how many players each team has on match day, each team is required to play with equal numbers against one another. - Eg. 4 v 4.
+- (a) A game should be played 5 players v 5 players, which is the maximum numbers of players on the court at one time.
+A Club can field a Game Day League Squad of maximum of eight (8) Players.
+This is to be made up of five (5) players on field and three (3) on the interchange. - a.
+Rule 21 (a) is not applicable to Reserve Grade Matches. - (b) The minimum to constitute a game is 3 v 3.
+Teams unable to meet these numbers will result in a forfeit. - (c) Regardless how many players each team has on match day, each team is required to play with equal numbers against one another. - i.
+Eg. 4 v 4.
 5 v 5.
 Team captains should meet prior to the start of the game to discuss their player numbers. - (d) Should team captains be unable to agree on starting numbers, the umpire will determine the starting number.

-22. Identifying players
+23. Identifying players